huaminghuangtw/Second-Brain/My-Evergreen-Notes/how to read a book.md

 * Reread/Revisit your favorite books annually (or at different points in the lifetime)
     * Savor the important stuff as you will find more resonance or pick up new ideas by seeing things from different perspectives: focus on points that resonate with you
     * The great thing about a powerful piece of writing is that you'll never read it the same way twice.
 As you grow older, your contexts change, and what you get out of the piece changes too.
 A book you read at 35 is not the same as when you read it at 25.
     * A good book gets better at the second reading.
 A great book at the third.
-Any book not worth rereading isn’t worth reading.
+Any book not worth rereading isn't worth reading.
-* One sign you haven’t done enough reading is if you find yourself agreeing with whatever book you read last.
-At first, it’s easy to be swayed by any reasonable argument.
-Once you’ve read a lot, you can see that even the best arguments have limitations.
+* One sign you haven't done enough reading is if you find yourself agreeing with whatever book you read last.
+At first, it's easy to be swayed by any reasonable argument.
+Once you've read a lot, you can see that even the best arguments have limitations.
 * From Literature Notes to Blog Posts
     * Measure/Track every book/article/video/podcast you consumed
     * www.huaminghuang.com/bookshelf